-A single father contacts a social worker due to concerns with his 17-year-old daughter’s mental health.
-The father reports that his daughter is depressed, anxious, is restricting her food intake and will not talk with him about her problems.
+A single father contacts a social worker due to concerns about his 17-year-old daughter’s mental health.
+The father reports that his daughter is depressed, and anxious, is restricting her food intake, and will not talk with him about her problems.
 The father states that if she comes into treatment, he will join her in the sessions.
-The social worker talks with the daughter, and she agrees to treatment.
-Upon the daughter’s approval, she contracts the father and daughter for combined treatment, where he will see the daughter for individual therapy and include the father for joint therapy on every third appointment.
-On the third visit the man drops his daughter off but does not join the session as discussed.
-On the second scheduled joint meeting the father misses again.
+The social worker talks with the daughter, and she agrees to the treatment.
+Upon the daughter’s approval, the social worker contracts the father and daughter for combined treatment, where the social worker will see the daughter for individual therapy and include the father for joint therapy on every third appointment.
+On the third visit, the father drops his daughter off but does not join the session as discussed.
+On the second scheduled joint meeting, the father misses again.
 The daughter reports that she is upset that her father has not followed through on his end of the agreement.
 How should the social worker manage this situation?

 Which of the following interventions is BEST for maintaining the independence and health of people with Alzheimer’s disease and their caregivers?